 The content of this course is based on recommendations by WHO, so that other global institutions can recognize it.
 It is also enhanced by field experience from our teachers with a wide range of experience in the field of sexual and reproductive health.
-It is based on groundwork, especially in developing countries, and proposing pragmatic solutions.
+It is based on groundwork, especially in developing countries, and proposes pragmatic solutions.
 We provide reference materials for our students and encourage them to use it in their professional practice (prevention, treatment, training).

-There are five modules:
+There are four modules offered as separate courses: